 FP3 was cancelled due to very bad weather, the rain, thunder and lightning moved in and took over and in between, there was a bit of sunshine.

 In the qualifying, the weather was a lot better and therefore the riders were able to get some decent times in.
 It was still Marc Marquez on pole position yet again on a track he has dominated since 2013, it was his seventh consecutive pole in America.

 However, on the timesheets, the gaps behind him were not so significant as the other riders had made progress, unlike previous races.

 We have Valentino Rossi in second with his best qualifying in America since Laguna Seca in 2009, Cal Crutchlow in third and Jack Miller in forth the highest placed Ducati, and one of the title favourites Andrea Dovizioso was down in thirteenth.

 Off the line into turn one Valentino Rossi follows Marc Marquez, and already after following him through the flip flop corners two to seven and heading towards the back straight they make a good few bike lengths on third place.

-First rider to hit the deck was Aleix Espargaro on the Aprilia at turn 14, he was ok and picked the bike back up.
-Into lap four and it comes up from the stewards that Maverick Vinales and Joan Mir have ride through penalties for a jump start, that ended Maverick Vinales’ challenge for a podium finish.
+The first rider to hit the deck was Aleix Espargaro on the Aprilia at turn 14, he was ok and picked the bike back up.
+Into lap four and it comes up from the stewards that Maverick Vinales and Joan Mir have a ride through penalties for a jump start, that ended Maverick Vinales’ challenge for a podium finish.